nyorem/cgviewer/README.md

 ## Features

-- Delaunay triangulations and Voronoi vertices
+- Generate random points in a square, on an ellipse
-- Crust
+- Delaunay triangulations, Voronoi vertices and edges
-- beta-skeleton
+- Compute the Crust
-- Generate random points in a square
+- Compute the beta-skeleton
-- Regular triangulations
+- Load and save point clouds

 ## Dependencies